ASTRO logo

 Facts for Kids

-Sidney Lumet was a celebrated American film director known for his impactful storytelling and social consciousness in films such as '12 Angry Men' and 'Dog Day Afternoon.'
+Sidney Lumet was an American film director known for his unique storytelling and impactful films.

 main image